 3. Improve your internal linking structure

-Conclusion: get started with improving your site structure
+Conclusion: Get started with improving your site structure

 It’s important to remember that site structure is part of a bigger, ongoing process.
 Your site will grow and therefore, the structure will require maintenance.
 Improving and maintaining the structure of a site should be a core aspect of every SEO strategy.
-It’s a very actionable part of SEO; it’s something you can control and improve rather quickly.
+It’s a very actionable part of SEO, because it’s something you can control and improve rather quickly.
 So, let’s get started!